swimmingly/yodrew.github.io/_pages/other-writings/mechanics-of-mass-slavery.md

 The trap is set.
 The house becomes nothing more than a personalized prison cell entailing 30 years of indentured servitude.
 Observe that "mortgage" means _death pledge_.
 Servitude, in the form of a job, leads to time-scarity and parental neglect.
 The car is the gateway drug of consumer financing and global devastation (as well as a portable Russian Roulette game for the whole family).

 Social isolation erodes security.
 Fear leads to credit card shopping sprees.
 Debt engenders dreams of freedom, at least for one's children.
-Ironically, parents force these dreams on their offspring.
+Ironically, parents _force_ these dreams on their offspring.
 Thus, we arrive at education and selling out.
 One ends the fiasco at the polls, where one tries to compensate for this lifestyle with a indignantly righteous opinion about who should be left holding the bag.

 Inasmuch as these are all more or less corollary factors arising from pandemic [psychosis](/darkness-conjecture/psychosis), I suppose the causation could be switched around.
-One fellow I talked to recently said it is the pursuit of a career that leads to everything else, due to the college debt a career entails these days.
-I was raised by an architect, and I'm cheap, so I'm biased towards the house argument.
+One fellow I talked to recently said it is college debt  that leads to everything else.
+Not even a career, but the _pursuit_ of a career does it due to everything a career entails and makes one feel entitled to these days.
+Perhaps because I was raised by an architect, I'm thrifty, and I avoided college, I'm biased towards the house argument.
 Maybe it would be better to start with conformity.
 Or something not on Hardenberg's list, like a family disaster: a death, catastrophic illness/accident, or bankruptcy.
-That's fine, but these pieces come into play in our lives one way or another.
+That's fine, but all these elements of the trap come into play in our lives one way or another.
 And radical analysis leads to the same conclusion: no one needs any of this crap.